Could the color of the flashing lights on a tow truck save someone’s life?

 - In New Mexico, tow trucks have blue lights.

 - In Missouri, tow trucks can use red and blue lights in addition to amber.
-However, they need to be rear facing only.
-Remember, only police cars are allowed to have forward-facing blue flashing lights.

 Other states are trying to push laws through to legalize this.